atedja/go-eventcast/README.md

 # eventcast

-Simple event broadcasting using channels.
-No locking needed.
+Simple event broadcasting.
+Manage your goroutines with an event string rather than passing objects or channels around.

 ### Examples